davidje13/typescript-eslint-converter/README.md

 ESLint [replaces TSLint](https://eslint.org/blog/2019/01/future-typescript-eslint) for linting TypeScript.

 Existing JavaScript rules will be converted to support TypeScript, so you can combine this with base configurations such as airbnb easily.
 See below for full details.

 ## Installation

-This assumes you have already installed and configured eslint.
+This assumes you have already installed and configured ESLint.

 ```bash
 npm install --save-dev typescript-eslint-converter